 Hotel Room Investment

 The sector has done tremendously well in the last decade or so, since we have been in and around identifying investment opportunities, there have always been hotel room investments as an option for our investors.

-Hotel room investments have typically done well over the years, it is very much demand based and so long as the economy is doing well, there tends to be demand from people going away and needing somewhere to stay.
+Hotel room investments have typically done well over the years.
+It is very much demand-based and so long as the economy is doing well, there tends to be demand from people needing somewhere to stay.